julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, March 15, 2025.
+Sunday, March 16, 2025.
 Quote of the day:

-> "It all starts with the will to do something" - Anonymous
+> "We have forty million reasons for failure, but not a single excuse." - Rudyard Kipling